adex-dev/adex-dev/README.md

 # Hi there, I'm Akmad Nudin - [@akmadnudin_inc](https://instagram.com/akmadnudin_inc) 👋
 ## About me:
-- 🔭 I’m currently working at [PT JAYGEE ENTERPRISE](https://www.jaygeegroup.com)
+- 🔭 I’m currently working at [PT SANGGAR CATUR UTAMA](https://www.jaygeegroup.com)
-- 🌱 I’m currently learning PHP and Javascript
+- 🌱 I’m currently learning PHP (Codeigniter 3 and 4), Javascript (jQuery,react),And Python (Flask for Backend)
 - 👯 I’m looking to collaborate as Data Analyst
 - 🤔 I’m looking for suggest for Automation and Data Analyst
 - 💬 Ask me about anything